 After two weeks on the road, we are home from our summer vacation.
 We braved a 2,400 mile round-trip trek to Oregon and back in our RV.
 It was an ambitious goal, as we were to discover, but one filled … more

 Celebrating Celiac Disease Awareness month this past May, this post appears courtesy of the good people at The Gluten-Free Challenge.
-It’s Only A Suggestion Posted on May 17, 2011 by The GFC Team By Amy Trimm Waczek 5/17/11, Grand Prize Winner, … more
+It’s Only A Suggestion Posted on May 17, 2011 by The GFC Team By Amy Trimm Waczek 5/17/11, Grand Prize … more

 Traveling with dietary restrictions can be a bit life-defining.
 When my kids moan and groan, I give them the “I walked to school in the snow” speech, detailing the lack of products when I was first diagnosed.
 Hot dog and … more

 My husband was determined that I NOT cook on Mother’s Day.
-Many people operate under the assumption that cooking is a punishment, especially on that oh hallowed day.
-So we went out to breakfast and honestly, it was pretty bad. … more
+Many people operate under the assumption that cooking is a punishment, especially on that oh so hallowed day.
+So we went out to breakfast and honestly, it was pretty … more

 The month of May is Celiac Disease Awareness month.
 Celebrating that fact, this post appears courtesy of the good people at The Gluten-Free Challenge.
-Banking for the Future Posted on April 26, 2011 by The GFC Team by Amy Trimm … more
+Banking for the Future Posted on April 26, 2011 by The GFC Team by Amy … more

 Tonight we entered unexplored territory in the form of an 8-year old boy birthday slumber party.
 Because my husband and I are not saints, and we’re definitely not martyrs, we set the limit to a total of six kids.
 Painstaking … more